 Editor’s Note: Meet Margaret, the HDS Associate Director of Admissions!
-Margaret has a wide range of responsibilities in the office, including leading the planning for our Diversity and Explorations Program, an opportunity for current undergraduate students from underrepresented backgrounds to learn more about the programs offered at HDS.
-Below you can read about Margaret’s dedication to supporting students, her professional experiences and about her dog, Bingo!
+Margaret has a wide range of responsibilities in HDS Admissions, including leading the planning for our Diversity and Explorations Program, an opportunity for current undergraduate students from underrepresented backgrounds to learn more about the programs offered at HDS.

 Tell us a little bit about yourself.
 What do you want the HDS community & prospective students to know about you?

 Hello!
-My name is Margaret Okada-Scheck (she/her/hers) and I’m the Associate Director of Admissions in HDS Admissions.
-I’m originally from Queens, New York, and got my BA from the State University of New York at Buffalo.
-I am Asian American (of Japanese descent), married to a German man, and we have a 15-month-old boy whom we adopted last year.
+My name is Margaret Okada-Scheck (she/her/hers), and I’m the Associate Director of Admissions at HDS Admissions.
+I’m originally from Queens, New York, and got my BA from the University of Buffalo.
+I am the child of Japanese immigrants, wife to a German man, and mom to a rambunctious 2-year old.

-I’ve been working in graduate admissions for about 12 years and have been in my role at HDS for 2 years.
-My primary responsibilities include recruiting prospective students, running the communications and marketing for HDS Admissions, and managing the Diversity and Explorations (DivEx) program.
+I’ve been working in graduate admissions for about 13 years and have been in this current role at HDS for 3 years.
+My primary responsibilities include recruiting prospective students, running the communications and marketing for HDS Admissions, serving on the Admissions Committee, and managing the Diversity and Explorations (DivEx) program.

 How has your educational & professional background influenced your current work as Associate Director of Admissions at HDS?

 I am grateful to have had a varied career of working in international education, Diversity, Equity and Inclusion (DEI), and higher education.
-I got my start in higher education as a temp worker right here in the HDS Office of Admissions back in 2009.
+I got my start in higher education as a temp worker right here in HDS Admissions back in 2009.
 The Director of Admissions at the time hired me on full-time and mentored me into the fields of admissions, recruitment, and higher education more broadly.
 In addition to working full-time as a Staff Assistant, I was able to pursue my Master of Education (Ed.M.) part-time at Harvard Graduate School of Education.
-My academic interests were around international higher education,

 I am lucky to have gotten my start at HDS because I have come to view the work I do as a type of ministry.
-I love supporting adults across the lifespan (whether a college student or a person seeking their next change after decades of working) in discerning their next steps and demystifying the graduate admissions process.
+I love supporting adults across their lifespan (whether a college student or a person seeking a change after decades of working) in discerning their next steps and demystifying the graduate admissions process.